Want to lead others? What to learn about outdoor adventure leadership? Want to have the best job on campus? You are in the right place.

 Learn how to: rock climb, whitewater kayak, mountain bike, paddleboard, and then learn how to easily and comfortably take others outside with your leadership and teaching skills.

-If you make it through the 100 hours (over 5 weekends, 2 weeks in May, and 2 classroom sessions), you’ll have the skills to join the staff, whether with us or for another outfitter.
+If you make it through the 100 hours (over 5 weekends and 2 classroom sessions), you’ll have the skills to join the staff, whether with us or for another outfitter.
 SOLE is the main way people become adventure trip staff for UTOP.

-If you are a really good climber, boater, backpacker, biker but haven’t formally taught or lead groups, you can take parts of this course.
+If you are a really good climber, boater, backpacker, or biker, but you haven’t formally taught or lead groups, you can take parts of this course.

 If you have guided before (at a summer camp or with a private outfitter) or have a strong technical background but lack experience teaching, talk with us about whether this course is needed, or if you can just apply to become Outdoor Pursuits trip staff.